 - What are 3 things you do to build rapport with a prospect?

 - What is the first thing you would do when sales are down?

 - How do you know you can sell?

 - Sell me this pen.

-Now, let’s dig into the most common sales interview questions, and the answers that will make you shine.
+Now, let’s dig deeper into these common sales interview questions and the answers that will make you shine.

 1. Tell me a little bit about yourself.

-Danger!
-Don’t go on, and on….and on about yourself.
-Stick to the core information, the relevancy of who you are, and the position you are after.
+Stick to the core information: who you are, and why that’s relevant of who you are, and the position you are after.